Bank bailout to spark firesale of corporate Spain

 Meanwhile, IAG Chief Executive Willie Walsh has said there are "interested investors" for Bankia's stake, valued at about 420 million euros.

-Bankia and its parent BFA have already recognized a 1.6 billion euro write-down on its corporate stakes.
+Bankia and its parent BFA have already recognised a 1.6 billion euro writedown on its corporate stakes.
 Not so for other troubled banks that will also be under pressure to sell.

 An independent audit to determine the health of Spanish banks also failed to put a number on potential losses related to banks' equity stakes, meaning the sector's ultimate funding needs could increase.